-To be considered for admission to graduate studies at RHU, applicants must submit the following documents (RHU graduates are not required to submit the documents of items 1 through 7):
+To be considered for admission to graduate studies at RHU, applicants must submit the following documents (RHU graduates are not required to submit the documents of items 1 through 5):

-1. A certified copy of the undergraduate degree;

-- 2. Official transcripts and the university catalog; - 3.
+- 1. A certified copy of the undergraduate degree; - 2.
+Official transcripts and the university catalog; - 3.
 A certified copy of the Lebanese Official High School Certificate or its equivalent; - 4.
-Minimum score on one of the following English language proficiency tests: (a) TOEFL 557 on the Institutional Test or ITP, or 83 on the Internet Based Test or IBT; (b) 380 on the Writing section of the old SAT I, 22 on the Writing section of the new SAT I; or (c) ILETS 6.5.
-Admitted students with lower than required English test scores must enroll in the Intensive English Program.
-RHU graduates and applicants coming from a recognized institution of higher education where English is the language of instruction may be exempted from taking the English exam; - 5.
-Original Civil Status Record (for Lebanese applicants); - 6.
-Photocopies of passport and residence permit (for non-Lebanese Applicants); - 7.
-Three identical recent passport-size colored photos; - 8.
-Two letters of recommendation; - 9.
+Sit for RHU English Entrance Exam or submit one of the standardized English Competency Exams. - 5.
+Two letters of recommendation; - 6.
+Original Civil Status Record (for Lebanese applicants); - 7.
+Photocopies of passport and residence permit (for non-Lebanese Applicants); - 8.
+Six identical recent passport-size colored photos; - 9.
 A non-refundable application fee of LL 100,000 paid in cash at RHU or by a certified check payable to "Rafik Hariri University".